Physics & Math Primer: A Practical Introduction

 Complex Numbers and Phase

-Terms in the formula: $\alpha$ is the rotation angle; $i$ rotates by 90° in the plane; $\cos\alpha$ is the horizontal component; $\sin\alpha$ is the vertical component; the length stays 1.
+Key pieces: $\alpha$ is the rotation angle; $i$ means "rotate 90 degrees"; $\cos\alpha$ and $\sin\alpha$ are the horizontal and vertical components; the length stays exactly 1.

 cos(α)=…, sin(α)=…